stklcode/wp-liveticker/README.md

 ## Description

-WP-Liveticker 2 is a simple liveticker plugin for WordPress.
+Liveticker is a simple liveticker plugin for WordPress.
 Easily add multiple livetickers, add them to posts with shortcode or use them as Widget.

 ### Features